 The loan must be made to an income eligible borrower to purchase a home in which they will reside and whose purchase price is within the limits for the program.

 Reservations are entered by the lender through Lender Online, an internet-based reservation system.
 Once an eligible reservation is entered, the lender receives an immediate confirmation.
-Lender Online is available 24/7 and provides up-to-the-minute status on loans from reservation to submission of final documents.
+Initial access to Lender Online is provided to the established Administrative Contact, who then provides access to other lender staff and re-sets their passwords when necessary.
+A training video for reserving a loan is available with the other training resources.

 Go to www.ffiec.gov/Geocode and enter a street address to obtain a census tract number.